leafo/moonscript/docs/reference.md

 compile the file in memory.
 The code is then turned into a function using the built in `load` function, which is run as the module.

+### Load Functions

+MoonScript provides `moonscript.load`, `moonscript.loadfile`,
+`mooonscript.loadstring`, which are analogous to Lua's `load`, `loadfile`, and `loadstring`.

+The MoonScript functions work the same as their counterparts, except they deal with MoonScript code instead of Lua Code.

+    ```moononly
+    require "moonscript"
+    fn = moonscript.loadstring 'print "hi!"'
+    fn!
+    ```

+All of these functions can take an optional last argument, a table of options.
+The only option right now is `implicitly_return_root`.
+Setting this to `false` makes it so the file does not implicitly return its last statement.

+    ```moononly
+    require "moonscript"

+    fn = moonscript.loadstring "10"
+    print fn! -- prints "10"

+    fn = moonscript.loadstring "10", implicitly_return_root: false
+    print fn! -- prints nothing
+    ```

 ## Error Rewriting

-Runtime errors are given special attention when using the `moonloader`.
+Runtime errors are given special attention when running code using the `moon` binary.
 Because we start off as MoonScript, but run code as Lua, errors that happen during runtime report their line numbers as they are in the compiled file.
 This can make debugging particularly difficult.

-Consider the following file with a bug:
+Consider the following file with a bug (note the invalid `z` variable):

     ```moon
-    add_numbers = (x,y) -> x + z
+    add_numbers = (x,y) -> x + z  -- 1
-    print add_numbers 10,0
+    print add_numbers 10,0        -- 2
     ```

 The following error is generated:

-    moon:err.moon:1: attempt to perform arithmetic on global 'z' (a nil value) stack traceback:
+    moon: scrap.moon:1(3): attempt to perform arithmetic on global 'z' (a nil value) stack traceback:
-        err.moon:1: in function 'add_numbers'
+      scrap.moon:1(3): in function 'add_numbers'
-        err.moon:2: in main chunk
+      scrap.moon:2(5): in main chunk

+Notice how next to the file name there are two numbers.
+The first number is the rewritten line number.
+The number in the parentheses is the original Lua line number.

-Instead of the error being reported on line number 3, where it appears in the Lua file, it is reported on line 1, where the faulty line originated.
-The entire stack trace is rewritten in addition to the error.
+The error in this example is being reported on line 1 of the `moon` file, which corresponds to line 3 of the generated Lua code.
+The entire stack trace is rewritten in addition to the error message.

 ## Programmatically Compiling